Deploy Secure Mesh Site v2 in GCP (ClickOps)

 - Generate Node Token

-- Create GCP Virtual Machine
+- Create GCP VM

 - Verify CE Site Registration

-- Add New Network Interface
+- Add New Interface

 - Modify Interface Attributes